One of the Screenwriters of the Original Aladdin Has a Big Complaint About the Remake

 Advertisement

 This is messy but vital stuff.
 It’s easy to forget that these properties, which often become long-term moneymakers for companies like Disney, were created by people who deserve a fair share for what they create.
-While I can’t corroborate Rossio’s story—we’ve reached out to Disney and will update if we hear back—it resembles other well publicized cases of creators not getting compensation for their creations or otherwise not getting what they think is a fair share at the bargaining table.
-Alan Moore and DC Comics comes to mind.
+While I can’t corroborate Rossio’s story—we’ve reached out to Disney and will update if we hear back—it resembles other well-publicized cases of creators not getting compensation for their creations or otherwise not getting what they think is a fair share at the bargaining table.
+Alan Moore and DC Comics come to mind.

 So, when and if you see the new Aladdin, just remember that, well, not everything is sunshine and roses in corporate contract land.
 It never is.